NativeScript/nativescript-cli/PLUGINS.md

 tns prepare <Platform>
 ```

 Make sure to run the command for all platforms configured for the project.
-During this operation, the NativeScript CLI will remove any leftover plugin files from your `platforms\android` and `platforms\ios` directories.
+During this operation, the NativeScript CLI will remove any leftover plugin files from your `platforms\ios` directory.

 > **TIP:** Instead of `$ tns prepare` you can run `$ tns build`, `$ tns run`, `$ tns deploy` or `$ tns emulate`.
 All these commands run `$ tns prepare`.

+(suggestion: the following is optional for android)
-Next, open your `platforms\android\AndroidManifest.xml` and `platforms\ios\Info.plist` files and remove any leftover entries from the plugin `AndroidManifest.xml` and `Info.plist` files. (remove suggestion)
+Next, open your `platforms\android\AndroidManifest.xml` and `platforms\ios\Info.plist` files and remove any leftover entries from the plugin `AndroidManifest.xml` and `Info.plist` files.

 Finally, make sure to update your code not to use the uninstalled plugin.